ISMA Physician Advocacy Leadership Training Program

 Topics that will be covered include: how policy is made in Indiana, the anatomy of the federal and state legislatures, how to track bills, how to write a resolution for the ISMA House of Delegates, self-awareness and self-management when meeting with legislators, and how to prepare for meetings with policymakers.

-Asynchronous, Zoom, and in-person sessions led by ISMA’s Government Relations (GR) team and other subject-matter experts will take place from October 2025 through May 2026.
+Asynchronous, Zoom, and in-person sessions led by ISMA’s Government Relations (GR) team and other subject-matter experts.

 Training Program Schedule: